Nassau Travel Information

-Many hotels and restaurant bills in the Bahamas automatically include a service charge of 15% to cover gratuities, otherwise a 10-15% tip is expected for most services, including taxi drivers.
-Hotel staff usually receive US$1 per bag.
+Many hotel and restaurant bills in the Bahamas automatically include a service charge of about 15 percent to cover gratuities; if this is not included a 10 to 15 percent tip is expected for most services, including taxi journeys.
+Hotel staff usually receive about BSD 1 per bag.

 The British and African influences on the Bahamas are still obvious, but the island's proximity to the US has resulted in a somewhat Americanised culture.
 Some of the islands and resorts are very upmarket and require a certain standard of dress.
 Beachwear should be confined to the beach and smart-casual dress is usually expected for the evening.

-Nassau is the business centre of the Bahamas, whose economy is heavily dependent of tourism and offshore banking.
+Nassau is the business centre of the Bahamas, whose economy is heavily dependent on tourism and offshore banking.
 Business protocol is fairly relaxed, although appropriate business attire is expected.
 Meetings are usually held in conference rooms, they begin punctually, and business cards are customarily exchanged.
 Handshakes on introduction are the norm between both men and women; women are treated as equals in the business environment.
-Office hours are 9am to 5pm Monday to Friday.
+Office hours are generally 9am to 5pm, Monday to Friday.

 The international access code for the Bahamas is +1, in common with the US, Canada and most of the Caribbean, followed by 242.
 The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom).
 Calls from the Bahamas can be expensive, so if possible use a calling card.
 VOIP services are a much cheaper and more popular means of communication.
 A mobile network operates on the GSM 1900 band.
 Internet cafes are widely available.